What we fund

 1. Changing the system

 Many of our grants seek to intervene at the level of the system, where change can have a wide and lasting impact.
-We use our funds to support work that changes policy, structures, mindsets and practice and focuses on under-represented voice, collaborations, awareness raising, campaigning, good practice testing & sharing and research.
+We use our funds to support work that changes policy, structures, mindsets and practice and focuses on under-represented voices, collaborations, awareness raising, campaigning, good practice testing & sharing. and research.

 For example: Our funding helped Young Minds to run a campaign, Beyond Tomorrow, aimed at reducing the impact of COVID-19 on young people’s mental health.
 Through this campaign, they secured an extra £4 million for mental health charities, a new cross-governmental task force, and increased support in schools and the community in order to provide earlier interventions that prevent the escalation of mental health issues.